shaovoon/str_num_conv/README.md

 In contrast to the template function overloading approach used in Boost `lexical_cast`, this library uses function overloading.
 All the functions are named `conv()` to reduce cognitive load to focus on the business logic and reduce mistakes.

 To limit the library scope, only string to number conversion and vice versa are implemented.
 All functions are listed at the bottom for your convenience since this is a header only library, so it can be diffcult to search.
-For brevity, `static` keyword and `nodiscard` attribute are omitted.
+For brevity, `static` keyword is omitted.

 ## Problem Space